jellyfin-archive/jellyfin-docs/general/server/storage.md

 ## Cloud

 A popular choice for cloud storage has been the program [rclone](https://rclone.org/).
 To prevent API bans, rclone is typically paired with another program such as [mergerfs](https://github.com/trapexit/mergerfs).
+For cloud storage, it is recommended to disable image extraction as this requires downloading the entire file to perform this task.
+Unfortunately, the image extractor can't be [turned off](https://github.com/jellyfin/jellyfin/issues/2355) in Jellyfin at the moment causing [performance issues](https://github.com/jellyfin/jellyfin/issues/2600).

 - animostiy's [repo](https://github.com/animosity22/homescripts) about rclone and mergerfs.